 Increasing Independence and Empathy

-Welcome to Beech Class: the start of a fun two years for our pupils.
-At Badgemore, our year 3 and 4 class is mixed for most lessons.
+Welcome to Beech Class: the start of a fun year for our pupils.

-These are the years in which teachers nurture and encourage the feelings of independent thinking, learning and decision making.
+This is the year in which teachers nurture and encourage the feelings of independent thinking, learning and decision making.

-What will my child do in Year 3 and 4?
+What will my child do in Year 3?

 Increase focus on spelling